You must apply using the Joint Electronic Submission system (Je-S) before 16:00 on the day of the deadline.

 See the Je-S handbook for advice on completing applications to BBSRC.

-Please read the full BBSRC guidance on research grants (PDF, 375KB) before applying.
+Please read the full BBSRC guidance for applicants before applying.

 Applying with Brazilian partners